baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 </details>

-### Core Project Module: `index.ts`
+### Main Project Module: `index.ts`

-In this module, we consolidate all components within our primary project file.

-- **Resource Group Creation**: Establishes a container to efficiently manage Azure resources.
-- **Virtual Network (VNet) Setup**: Configures a network with designated subnets, including those necessary for Azure Firewall integration.
-- **Firewall Policy Configuration**: Defines comprehensive security rules and policies for the firewall.
-- **Azure Firewall Deployment**: Enhances network security by regulating traffic flow.
-- **Resource Information Export**: Provides access to details of the created resources for use in other project areas or external projects.
+This module integrates all the components mentioned above into our main project to achieve our goal.

 <details><summary>View code:</summary>